Kirby Reed: Fate

-Originally, the "blink-and-miss" cameo was the original stand-in for the YouTube video clip that Richie Kirsch (Jack Quaid) watches.
+Originally, the "blink-and-miss" cameo appearance was the original stand-in for the YouTube video clip that Richie Kirsch (Jack Quaid) watches.
 Gillett said that the YouTube page was not going to be used and instead, "It was going to be an interview with Rian Johnson" (the film's movie-within-a-movie director, parodying the backlash to the eighth Star Wars film's backlash, of which Johnson directed) where Panettiere's character speaks about "how great" Stab 8 is.
 "When scheduling made the Rian Johnson thing not work out, we designed the YouTube page and the first thing we said was, 'This is where we can answer the Kirby thing.
 This is where we can let people know Kirby survived.
-We'll make this an Easter egg.'
+We'll make this an Easter egg'.
 As soon as we did that, we're like, 'Oh, it's great.
-It's subtle.'
+It's subtle'.
 But it answers the thing we all wanted to know: did she live or die?", Gillett stated.
 "We went back to that Wes Craven quote," Bettinelli-Olpin further shared.
 "And just thought, all right, let's see that through.
 We also just loved giving that piece of information in such a small way," he explained.
 "We know that the fans that really genuinely care about Kirby and are in the did Kirby live or die debate are watching things that closely."